RNC speakers: What to know about Rep. Dan Crenshaw

 He said in a December 2018 Twitter post that he has a glass eye, but wears the eye patch in public because he’s noticed it’s distracting to people.

-Crenshaw was medically retired as a Lieutenant Commander in 2016 and is recognized as a decorated veteran, with two Bronze stars, the Purple Heart and the Navy Commendation Medal with Valor.
+Crenshaw was medically retired as a lieutenant commander in 2016 and is recognized as a decorated veteran, with two Bronze Stars, a Purple Heart and a Navy Commendation Medal with Valor.

-He then completed his master’s degree in public administration at the Harvard Kennedy School of Government before being elected to represent the people of Texas’s Second Congressional District in November 2018.
+He then completed his master’s degree in public administration at the Harvard Kennedy School of Government before being elected in November 2018 to represent Texas’s 2nd Congressional District.

 REP. CRENSHAW: "THERE'S ONE PARTY THAT WILL TEACH YOUR KIDS TO LOVE AMERICA"

-Just days before the election, comedian Pete Davidson mocked Crenshaw on “Saturday Night Live,” saying that his eye patch makes him look like a "hit man in a porno movie."
-Davidson was widely criticized for the joke, but on the next episode, Crenshaw joined the show and accepted Davidson’s apology on air.
+Just days before the election, comedian Pete Davidson mocked Crenshaw on “Saturday Night Live,” saying his eye patch made him look like a "hit man in a porno movie."
+Davidson was widely criticized for the joke, but on the next episode, Crenshaw appeared on the show and accepted Davidson’s apology on air.

 Crenshaw married his wife, Tara, in 2013.
-They first met during Crenshaw's SEAL training in Coronado, California.
+They first met during Crenshaw's SEAL training in Coronado, Calif.

 Crenshaw told the Washington Examiner in 2019 that he thinks of himself as a "communicator above all else" and wants to make "conservatism cool again."